ichiyan/TaskVenator/README.md

 # TaskVenator
 - a gamified productivity application built using ReactJS and Laravel
-- Note: This project is still unfinished.
-Workable (and partially workable) features include:
+- Features:
     - Registration, Login, Logout
     - Avatar Customization (upon registration)
+    - To Do List
     - Shop
     - Inventory
     - Party Tasks
     - Party Chat (in party tab)
-        - To test this feature, log into at least two accounts using these credentials:
+        - To test this feature using existing accounts, log into at least two accounts using these credentials:
             - email: gab@gmail.com, anne@gmail.com, or daves@gmail.com
         	- password: p@ssw0rd